Draculoaf/SG-quote-page/README.md

 # SG-pricing
-Dean's page which can generate quotes for clients.
+A pricing page for Speak Geek? to generate quotes for clients